pachyderm/docs-content/2.4.x/reference/pachctl/pachctl_enterprise_sync-contexts.md

 ### Synopsis

-Pull all available Pachyderm Cluster contexts into your pachctl config
+Pull all available {{%productName%}} Cluster contexts into your pachctl config

 ```
 pachctl enterprise sync-contexts [flags]